cracked-machine/Tiny4xPoweredStereoMixer/README.md

 To power the buffer and mixer opamps, the design will need a power stage that supports

-1.  bi-polar or symmetric voltage rails that will allow "rail-to-rail" headroom for the +/- audio signal.
+1. Bi-polar or symmetric voltage rails that will allow "rail-to-rail" positive and negative headroom for the +/- audio signal.
-2.  enough current for 5 (4 input + 1 mix) dual channel opamps.
+2. Enough current for 5 (4 input + 1 mix) dual channel opamps.

 The simplest method for creating a negative voltage rail is to....not create a negative voltage rail.
 In other words: use a voltage divider to create DC bias mid-point at the positive voltage rail.
 This has the effect of level-shifting the operating point of the opamps.
 This requires only passive components - which is cheap - but also complicates the opamp design and can create issues with the opamp behaviour itself.
 You also have to be careful to filter out the DC from the input and output to prevent "pops" and damage to other devices such as speakers.